Because it makes you part of the problem.

-A big pile of lies, frauds, and misinformation usually.
+Usually, a big pile of lies, frauds, and misinformation.

-Every few days, it seems, I receive a forwarded plea warning us about the latest political abuse, conspiracy, health threat, or computer virus, or telling me I can get money by forwarding the email to all my friends.
-That last part is key: “forward this to everyone you know!” is almost always present.
+Every few days, it seems, I receive a forwarded plea warning us about the latest political abuse, conspiracy theory, health threat, or computer virus.
+Some form of “Forward this to everyone you know!” is almost always present.
 They’ve come to be known as urban legends.

-And they all insist that for your health or for your wealth or for the education or protection of others, you should forward the email to everyone you know.
+And they all insist that for your health, your wealth, the education or protection of others, or the very future of our country, you should forward the email to everyone you know.

-At least, don’t do it until you’re sure it’s legitimate.
-And if it asks you to “Forward this to everyone you know,” or “Tell all your friends and loved ones,” chances are it’s not.
+At least don’t do it until you’re sure it’s legitimate.
+(If it asks you to “Forward this to everyone you know,” or “Tell all your friends and loved ones,” it’s almost certainly not.)

 How do you tell if it’s legit?

-You’ll note that each of the examples above are, in fact, links to pages which describe in sometimes excruciating detail the hoax, its origins, variations, and most important of all…whether or not it is true.
-There are many great sites that you can use to find out.
-I’m particularly fond of Snopes – it’s rare that I can’t find what I’m looking for there, and each item has a clearly written and well researched explanation of it’s truth or fallacy.
-Sites like Snopes will quickly and easily allow you to search and determine whether that important plea is just another hoax.
+There are many great sites you can use to find out.
+I’m particularly fond of Snopes1 — it’s rare that I can’t find what I’m looking for there, and each item has a clearly written and well-researched explanation of its truth or fallacy.
+Sites like Snopes allow you to quickly and easily search and determine whether that important plea is just another hoax.

-There are many reasons to care about the issue.
-Certainly forwarding email that is in fact wrong is kind of like putting garbage in the inboxes of all your friends and family; at best, you’re wasting their time, and at worst, you’re causing unnecessary anxiety.
+There are many reasons to care about this.
+Forwarding email that is wrong is kind of like putting garbage in the inboxes of all your friends and family; at best, you’re wasting their time, and at worst, you’re causing unnecessary anxiety.
 (Check out the end of the discussion of the so-called Klingerman Virus for one extreme case of hoax-induced anxiety.)
-Realize also that many people still pay by the minute to connect and download email; these hoaxes (very much like spam) are eating up time and bandwidth and costing them money.

-Isn’t it safer to just forward – just in case it’s true?
+Isn’t it safer to just forward it just in case?

-No. It’s really more likely that you’d be passing on misinformation.
-It’s really very simple … check it out before you forward.
-If you don’t check it out, don’t forward and no harm done.
-If there’s actually an important, legitimate issue, then chances are you’ll see it in the legitimate press … we’ve seen that recently with very real computer viruses and terrorist anthrax threats making front-page news.
-Email is not how news organizations, corporations, and government spread legitimate news and important information.
+No. It’s much more likely that you’d be passing on misinformation.
+Check it out before you forward.
+If you don’t check it out, don’t forward it, and no harm done.
+If it’s an important, legitimate issue, chances are you’ll see it in the legitimate press.
+We see that often when real malware threats make front-page news.
+Email is not how news organizations, corporations, and governments spread legitimate news and important information.

-OK, so I’m only being partly facetious.
+I’m only being partly facetious.
 You’re obviously welcome to point people at this article (or not) as you see fit.
-But as you see, urban legends being passed around the internet take it as an opportunity … the more people that “get it,” the fewer bogus stories, warnings, and other garbage that we’ll all have to wade through.
-You’ll educate a few people and reduce, by a small amount, the misinformation on the internet.
+But as you can see, urban legends and political misinformation are passed around the internet frequently.
+The more people that get it, the fewer bogus stories, warnings, and other garbage we’ll all have to wade through.
+You’ll educate a few people and reduce the misinformation on the internet.